Stage One: The Associate Program

 Prayer: An important aspect when discerning one’s vocation is time devoted to prayer.
 At St. Alphonsus’ there are daily communal prayer celebrations as well as opportunities for private prayer.

 Studies: Depending on the candidate, the Associate Program follows a four-year Bachelor of Arts degree program at St. John’s University in Queens, NY, which includes, preferably, a major, or at least, a minor in Philosophy.
-Supplementary courses in Eastern Rite spirituality, Ukrainian language and culture is also encouraged.
+In Toronto, students attend St. Augustine’s Seminary and the University of Toronto where they are taking courses in undergrad and grad Philosophy and Theology.
+Supplementary courses in Eastern Rite spirituality, Ukrainian language, and culture at Sheptytsky Institute are also encouraged.

 Apostolate: Each student is encouraged to participate in an apostolic project, or regular out-reach and service in the local community.
 This might include parish activities, volunteer work in hospitals, nursing homes or any social service agency that is ministering to those in need who are the poor and most abandoned.

-Community Life: The atmosphere of St. Alphonsus Formation House is intended to provide an atmosphere of Christian community where seminarians seek to help and learn from one another through time spent in praying, working and recreating together.
+Community Life: The atmosphere of the Formation Houses is intended to provide an atmosphere of Christian community where seminarians seek to help and learn from one another through time spent in praying, working and recreating together.